-Kurt Knaus is an expert at building coalitions that will support an issue, organize around it and actively sustain the push to meet an end goal.
+Kurt Knaus is an expert at building coalitions that support an issue, organize around it and actively sustain the push to meet an end goal.

 Much of that means helping people get their message out – through media, hearings and public events.
-He is skilled at guiding clients to focus their thoughts and tailor their words for maximum effectiveness.
+He is skilled at guiding clients to focus their thoughts and tailor their words for maximum impact.

 Sometimes that involves media training – preparing clients so they are practiced and comfortable heading into a challenging interview.

 Sometimes it’s dealing with crisis communications.
 People know they can call Kurt when things are not going well.